kimsk/chia-concepts/Singletons/README.md

 ### Rules of Singleton
 - A singleton must have an odd mojo value.
-- Only one output (i.e., a singleton) coin can have an odd value.
+- Only one output (i.e., a singleton) coin can have an odd mojo value.
 - All singletons should have the same format.

 ## Bootstrapping